acc-assignment-python-programming-I/sample_code/course-reference/best_practice.md

-# Personal Experience Regarding Best Practices in Software Development
+# Personal Experience Regarding Best Practices in Software Development - CODE

+## Ethic
+- As a software engineer, you should act in the public interest, producing **high-quality and secure** software while maintaining honesty and integrity.
+- **Protect confidential information**, respect intellectual property, and ensure your work is fair and **non-discriminatory**.
+- Continuously learn to stay professionally competent and comply with **relevant laws and regulations**.
+- Collaborate and respect your colleagues, and consider the broader societal impacts of your work.

 ## Integrity
 - **Do Not Cheat on Yourself**: Always strive for personal honesty in your work.
 Avoid shortcuts that compromise your learning or the quality of your code.